-2.3.22 • accidents where the sale of f ood is the main activity and investigate 2.3.23 Investigate all reports of a food poisoning/borne ou tbreak.
-2.4 Demands on the Food Service As at 1 April 2005 the Housing, Health & Community Care Division's database has identified that it is responsible for enforcing Food Safety in 601 food premises within the Rochford District.
-According to the Food Safety Act 1990 Code of Practice, Risk Categories for these premises can be broken down as follows: Risk Cat tegory Number of Premises C.O.P.
-Inspection Frequency A = 8 6 months B C D = 47 12 months C = 211 18 months D = 71 2 years = 247 3 years Unrated = 17 These are 14 new premises where the risk rating will be determined following an inspection, and 3 Approved Meat Products premises which have to be inspected 3 times per year The estima ted numbe er identified as Manufacturing er identified as Retail premise er identified as Catering Prem s are 173
+2.3.22 Receive all reports of as necessary using H ood is the main activity and investigate 2.3.23 Investigate all reports s of a food poisoning/borne ou tbreak.
+2.4 Demands on the Food Service identified that it is res sponsible for enforcing Food S ccording to the Food Law Cod ity Care Division's database has Safety in 601 food premises within the e of Practice, Risk Categories for these C.O.P.
+Inspection Frequency A = B = C = D = E = Unrated = 5 65 188 72 227 44 6 months 12 months 18 months 2 years 3 years an inspection; 10 chi Id minders not needing an ins e risk rating will be determined following pection because they only provide low which has to be inspected 3 times per questionnaire is sent • from Essex County Council, a g they provide.
+Those only providing low pected.
+The estimated numb er identified as Manufacturing er identified as Retail premise er identified as Catering Prem s are 166

-As at 1 st April 2005 the number of approved, licensed premises under: Meat Regulations=3(Meat Products)Fish Regulations=3Butchers' Shops Licences=9 No particular external factors that may impact on this service have been identified.
+3.1.2 Carry Over The number of Programmed Food Hygiene Inspections carried over from the last financial year is = 2 .
+3.1.1 Programmed The number of Programmed Food Hygiene Inspections for the period is = 303 .
+3.1 Inspection Programmes 3.0 SERVICE DELIVERY 2.5 Enforcement Policy This service operates to a documented enforcement policy.
+Food businesses that only operate out of hours are inspected at those times.
+No particular external factors that may impact on this service have been identified.
 There are two languages other than English identified as being significant among food handlers and proprietors within the district.
 These are Bengali and Chinese, however the majority of proprietors are able to speak adequate English or have somebody present at the premises that can translate.
-In any cases where they may be language difficulties the service would contact Essex Police (01268 775533) for details of an interpreter or use a community interpreting service provided by Medway Council (01634 335578).
+In any cases where they may be language difficulties the service would contact Language Direct (020 8539 5142) or Essex Police (01268 775533) for details of an interpreter or use a community interpreting service provided by Medway Council (01634 335578).
 A number of pamphlets and leaflets on food safety are also available in different languages within the food service at Rochford District.
 These languages are not seen as placing a particular demand on the food service.
-2.5 Enforcement Policy This service operates to a documented enforcement policy.
-3.0 SERVICE DELIVERY 3.1 Inspection Programmes 3.1.1 Programmed The number of Programmed Food Hygiene Inspections for the period is = 292.
-3.1.2 Carry Over The number of Programmed Food Hygiene Inspections carried over from the last financial year is = 8.
+Meat Regulations=1(Meat Products)Fish Regulations=2 As at 1 st April 2006 the number of approved premises under: